Documentation

 Credential lifecycle

-• Encryption at restAES-256-CBC
+• Encryption at restAES-256-GCM

 • StorageIsolated keychain per provider